mako-framework/docs/03_command_line/02_commands.md

 $input = $this->question('How old are you?');
 ```

 You can also specify a default return value in the event that the user chooses not to enter anything.
-The default return value for empty input is `NULL`.
+The default return value for empty input is `null`.

 ```
 $input = $this->question('How old are you?', 25);